-At 370 the extra heal is valued at 1573 extra healing per second, for a total of 6292 additional healing per cast.
+At 385 the extra heal is valued at 2091 extra healing per second, for a total of 8364 additional healing per cast.
 This extra healing is present regardless of whether the Frenzied Regeneration is empowered by Mangle or not.
-Additionally, the extension occurs per target hit, meaning that if you have Incarnation: Guardian of Ursoc and you can hit 3 targets with Mangle, you will get 3 seconds of extension per cast.
-That in addition to the cooldown of Mangle being reduced means you can sustain an FR for a very long time while Incarnation is active.
+Additionally, the extension occurs per target hit, meaning that if you have Incarnation: Guardian of Ursoc and you can hit 3 targets with Mangle, you will get 3 seconds of extension.
+You can extend a single Frenzied Regeneration by up to 3 seconds, regardless of number of targets hit; subsequent Mangles will not further extend the duration.

 - Guardian's Wrath - Maul deals X additional damage and reduces the cost of your next Ironfur by 15 Rage, stacking up to 3 times.

 In order to evaluate this trait, let’s consider its offensive value.
 Assuming you are casting Ironfur at least enough to consume every stack that you generate, you can consider Maul to effectively cost 30 Rage per cast.
 The Rage you would have spent on Ironfur is now refunded to you, allowing you to cast more Mauls over the course of a fight.
 This is in effect a 33.3% gain in Mauls which, in addition to the additional damage, significantly improves your DPS output when you are using a combination of Ironfur and Maul.
 Of course, if you never cast Ironfur (or if you waste stacks by not casting it enough), you will get less value out of the trait.